MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_COVER_MQTT.md

 ## FB_OUTPUT_COVER_MQTT

 ### __General__
-The cover function block allows you to control a covers such as a rollershutter or a garage door.
+The cover function block allows you to control covers such as a roller shutter or a garage door.
 Using a time variable (`T_UD`) that specifies the time to close/open a cover completely its possible to control the specific position of the cover.
-That specific position variable is maintained through powercycles.
+That specific position variable is maintained through power cycles using a persistent variable.

 ----------------------------

-:rotating_light: Do not use this function block if the mechanical safety on your electric rollershutters hasn't been configured properly!
+:rotating_light: Do not use this function block if the mechanical safety on your electric roller shutters hasn't been configured properly!

 ----------------------------